 You hear the waves crashing against the rocks.
 Somehow you have to find a way to provide for your family.

-Years of practices by giant fishing boats, climate change, rising sea levels that have made entire coastlines uninhabitable, plus all the plastic off Somalia’s shores – it was all too much.
+Years of practices by giant fishing boats, climate change, rising sea levels that have made entire coastlines uninhabitableunlivable, plus all the plastic off Somalia’s shores – it was all too much.
 Now there is not a single fisherman left on Africa’s east coast.

 You sit alone in your wooden boat and let yourself drift with the waves.
 The further away from the coast, the better.
 You are not afraid of the pirates, after all, you were one yourself until a few weeks ago.
 Now there are no more pirate ships off the coast of Somalia.